Devin Booker NBA Preview vs. the Clippers

 Devin Booker Insights vs. the Clippers

-- This season, Booker has made 8.9 shots per game, which adds up to 15.9% of his team's total makes.
+- Booker has taken 18.9 shots per game this season and made nine per game, which account for 16.5% and 16.4%, respectively, of his team's total.

-- On defense, the Clippers have conceded 111.9 points per game, which is seventh-best in the league.
+- Defensively, the Clippers are sixth in the NBA, allowing 111.5 points per game.

-- The Clippers are the seventh-ranked squad in the NBA, giving up 42.3 rebounds per contest.
+- On the glass, the Clippers are fifth in the league, allowing 42 rebounds per game.

-- Conceding 26.1 assists per game, the Clippers are the 14th-ranked team in the league.
+- Looking at assists, the Clippers are 11th in the NBA, allowing 25.8 per game.

-- Looking at 3-pointers, the Clippers are ranked 12th in the NBA, giving up 12.5 makes per contest.
+- Giving up 12.5 made 3-pointers per game, the Clippers are the 11th-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!